Sipho1992/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-Create a global variable
 8-Print result 0f 128 + the value stored in the TRUEKNOWLEDG
-9-Print reuslt of one environmental variable divided by the other
+9-Print reuslt of one environmental variable divided by the other 10-Print the value of BREATH to the power of LOVE